-There’s been some interest in Diurex Water Pills, so we delved deep into the ingredients, side effects, quality of customer service and clinical research.
-Additionally, we picked apart hundreds of customer comments and reviews.
+My love of diet products is bested only by my passion for reviewing them 🙂 There’s been some interest in Diurex Water Pills, so we delved deep into the ingredients, side effects, quality of customer service and clinical research.
+Additionally, we picked apart hundreds of comments and reviews.
 We then scrutinized and summarized to give you the info you need.

 First off, Diurex Water Pills is a diuretic containing caffeine and magnesium salicylate.
 The recommended dose is four to six capsules per day, not to exceed eight pills, which supposedly results in water weight-loss.
 One of the benefits is that the supplement is available in many stores.

-There is no information as to when Alvo-Amco introduced Diurex Water Pills, but the company was founded in 1904, which is a good sign.
+There is no information as to when Alvo-Amco introduced Diurex Water Pills, but the company started operations in 1904.
 You can shop for the supplement at local retailers and trusted online stores.
 We do like that the business is more than 100 years old and the favorable BBB rating, but read on…

 “I had a lot of unpleasant side effects while taking these.
 Keep in mind I drank plenty of water, at least 8 glasses.
 Nausea and diarrhea, which would start about 1 hour after taking.
 I also had a splitting head ache after taking each of my doses that day,” reports a consumer.